Premierships of Benjamin Disraeli

-Benjamin Disraeli, 1st Earl of Beaconsfield, was the Conservative prime minister of the United Kingdom of Great Britain and Ireland on two occasions, first in 1868 and then between 1874 and 1880.
+Benjamin Disraeli's tenure as prime minister of the United Kingdom of Great Britain and Ireland began when Queen Victoria first invited him to form a government in 1864.
+He was then the Conservative prime minister on two occasions, first in 1868 and then between 1874 and 1880.

 First government (1868)

 In February 1868 the Prime Minister, The Earl of Derby, received medical advice which told him that he could not fully recover from his illness whilst Premier.
 He therefore asked Benjamin Disraeli (who was Chancellor of the Exchequer at the time) if he was ready to be Premier.
 Disraeli said yes, telling his friends, "I have climbed to the top of the greasy pole".
 However his political position was weak—a caretaker in the minority.

 Disraeli inherited a minority Conservative administration but was able to pass some notable Acts of Parliament.
 The Public Schools Act 1868 established a board of governors for nine English public schools.
 The Telegraph Act 1868 gave the Post Office power to nationalise all telegraph companies.
 The Capital Punishment Amendment Act 1868 abolished public executions.
 Disraeli also appointed a Royal Commission on the Sanitary Laws chaired by Sir Charles Adderley.

 The Parliamentary Elections Act 1868 transferred the power to try to punish electoral irregularities from the partisan Committee of the House of Commons to the impartial tribunal of judges.
 The judges objected to these new responsibilities imposed on them but their opposition was overcome and electoral irregularities were then tried in a legal tribunal rather than a committee of party politicians.

 The main domestic issue was the status of the Anglican Church in Ireland, where it was officially established although enrolling a small minority.
 It became the main election issue as well.